1. Have you commited yourself to follow the ADJA Code

 JBDJ carries a One Million Dollar

-Liability policy through Fireman's Fund Insurance Co.
+Liability policy through Penn-Star Insurance Co.
 We'll

 be happy to provide you with a copy.
 We've never had to use